Background pattern

 • If you have liver disease.

-• If you have ever experienced a rare reaction to antipsychotic medications called Neuroleptic Malignant Syndrome (NMS).
-See section 4 of this leaflet “Possible side effects” for NMS symptoms.
+• If you have ever had a rare reaction to antipsychotic drugs called Neuroleptic Malignant Syndrome (NMS).
+See section 4 of this leaflet "Possible side effects" for symptoms of NMS.

-• If you have ever experienced a rare muscle disorder called rhabdomyolysis not caused by trauma.
-Rhabdomyolysis causes muscle pain, sensitivity, and weakness, sensitivity to pressure, and may cause kidney problems.
+• If you have ever had a rare muscle disorder called rhabdomyolysis not caused by trauma.
+Rhabdomyolysis causes pain, sensitivity, and weakness of the muscles, sensitivity to pressure, and can cause kidney problems.

 Warnings and precautions

-Consult your doctor or pharmacist before taking Entacapona Viatris:
+Consult your doctor or pharmacist before taking Entacapone Viatris:

 • If you have ever had a heart attack or any other heart disease.

-• If you are taking any medication that may cause dizziness or lightheadedness (low blood pressure) when standing up from a chair or bed.
+• If you are taking any medicine that may cause dizziness or lightheadedness (low blood pressure) when standing up from a chair or bed.

 • If you experience any unexplained muscle pain, sensitivity, or weakness, or sensitivity to pressure.

-• If you experience prolonged diarrhea, consult your doctor as it may be a sign of inflammation of the colon (large intestine).
+• If you experience prolonged diarrhea, consult your doctor as it may be a sign of colon inflammation (large intestine).

-• If you experience diarrhea, it is recommended to control your weight to avoid excessive weight loss.
+• If you experience diarrhea, it is recommended to monitor your weight to avoid excessive weight loss.

-• If you experience increasing loss of appetite, weakness, fatigue, and weight loss over a relatively short period of time.
-Your doctor may consider a general medical evaluation including liver function tests.
+• If you experience increasing loss of appetite, weakness, exhaustion, and weight loss over a relatively short period.
+Your doctor may consider a general medical evaluation, including liver function tests.

-As Entacapona Viatris must be taken together with other medications containing levodopa, read also carefully the leaflet of these medications.
+Since Entacapone Viatris must be taken together with other medicines that contain levodopa, also read the package leaflet of these medicines carefully.

-You may need to adjust the doses of other medications to treat Parkinson's disease when you start taking Entacapona Viatris.
+It may be necessary to adjust the doses of other medicines for treating Parkinson's disease when you start taking Entacapone Viatris.
 Follow the instructions as indicated by your doctor.

-Neuroleptic Malignant Syndrome (NMS) is a severe but rare reaction to certain medications, and may appear especially when the treatment with Entacapona Viatris and other medications for Parkinson's disease is suddenly stopped or reduced.
-For NMS symptoms, see section 4 “Possible side effects”.
-Your doctor may advise you to gradually discontinue the treatment with Entacapona Viatris and other medications for Parkinson's disease.
+Neuroleptic Malignant Syndrome (NMS) is a rare but serious reaction to certain medicines, and may occur especially when treatment with Entacapone Viatris and other medicines for treating Parkinson's disease is suddenly stopped or abruptly reduced.
+For symptoms of NMS, see section 4 "Possible side effects".
+Your doctor may advise gradual discontinuation of treatment with Entacapone Viatris and other medicines for Parkinson's disease.

-The use of Entacapona Viatris together with levodopa may cause drowsiness and may cause you to fall asleep suddenly.
-If this happens, do not drive or operate tools or machinery (see section “Driving and operating machinery”).
+Taking Entacapone Viatris together with levodopa may cause drowsiness and may cause you to fall asleep suddenly.
+If this happens to you, do not drive or operate tools or machines (see section "Driving and using machines").

 Children and adolescents

-The experience of Entacapona Viatris in patients under 18 years is limited.
-Therefore, the use of Entacapona Viatris is not recommended in children.
+Experience with Entacapone Viatris in patients under 18 years is limited.
+Therefore, the use of Entacapone Viatris is not recommended in children.

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take other medications including those purchased without a prescription, or medications based on plants.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take other medicines, including those obtained without a prescription, or herbal medicines.

 • Rimiterol, isoprenaline, adrenaline, noradrenaline, dopamine, dobutamine, alpha-methyldopa, apomorphine.

-• Antidepressants: tricyclic antidepressants (such as amitriptyline, desipramine), maprotiline, venlafaxine, paroxetine, reversible inhibitors of monoamine oxidase A (such as moclobemide).
+• Antidepressants: tricyclic antidepressants (such as amitriptyline, desipramine), maprotiline, venlafaxine, paroxetine, reversible type A monoamine oxidase inhibitors (such as moclobemide).

 • Warfarin (used to thin the blood).

 • Iron supplements.
-Entacapona Viatris may make it difficult to digest iron.
-Therefore, do not take Entacapona Viatris and iron supplements at the same time.
-Wait at least 2 or 3 hours after taking one of them before taking the other.
+Entacapone Viatris may interfere with the absorption of iron.
+Therefore, do not take Entacapone Viatris and iron supplements at the same time.
+After taking one of them, wait at least 2 or 3 hours before taking the other.

 Pregnancy, breastfeeding, and fertility

-Do not take Entacapona Viatris during pregnancy or while breastfeeding your baby.
+Do not take Entacapone Viatris during pregnancy or while breastfeeding your baby.

-If you take Entacapona Viatris together with levodopa, it may lower your blood pressure, which may make you feel dizzy or lightheaded.
+If you take Entacapone Viatris together with levodopa, it may lower your blood pressure, which may make you feel dizzy or lightheaded.
 Be careful when driving or operating tools or machinery.

-Additionally, if you take Entacapona Viatris together with levodopa, it may cause you to feel very sleepy, or make you fall asleep suddenly.
+Additionally, if you take Entacapone Viatris together with levodopa, it may cause you to feel very sleepy or fall asleep suddenly.

 Do not drive or operate machinery if you experience these side effects.

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
-Consult your doctor or pharmacist if you have any doubts.
+Follow the instructions for administration of this medicine exactly as indicated by your doctor or pharmacist.
+Ask your doctor or pharmacist if you are unsure.

-Entacapona Viatris is taken along with medications that contain levodopa (whether levodopa/carbidopa or levodopa/benserazide preparations).
-You may also use other medications to treat Parkinson's disease at the same time.
+Entacapone Viatris is taken together with medicines that contain levodopa (either levodopa/carbidopa or levodopa/benserazide preparations).
+You may also use other medicines for treating Parkinson's disease at the same time.

-The recommended dose of Entacapona Viatris is one 200 mg tablet with each dose of levodopa.
-The maximum recommended dose is 10 tablets per day, that is, 2,000 mg of Entacapona Viatris.
-This medication can be taken with or without food.
+The recommended dose of Entacapone Viatris is one 200 mg tablet with each dose of levodopa.
+The maximum recommended dose is 10 tablets per day, i.e., 2,000 mg of Entacapone Viatris.
+This medicine can be taken with or without food.

 Patients with kidney problems

-If you are undergoing dialysis due to kidney problems, your doctor may instruct you to increase the time between doses.
+If you are undergoing dialysis because you have kidney problems, your doctor may tell you to increase the time between doses.

-If you take more Entacapona Viatris than you should
+If you take more Entacapone Viatris than you should

 In case of overdose, consult your doctor, pharmacist, or go to the nearest hospital immediately.
-Symptoms include confusion, decreased activity, drowsiness, decreased muscle tone, skin discoloration, and urticaria (hives).immediately.
+The symptoms include confusion, decreased activity, drowsiness, decreased muscle tone, discoloration of the skin, and urticaria (hives).

-In case of overdose or accidental ingestion, contact the Toxicological Information Service, (phone 91 5620420), indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult the Toxicological Information Service (telephone 91 5620420), indicating the medicine and the amount taken.

-If you forget to take the Entacapona Viatris tablet with your levodopa dose, you should continue treatment by taking the next Entacapona Viatris tablet with the next levodopa dose.
+If you forget to take the Entacapone Viatris tablet with your levodopa dose, you should continue treatment by taking the next Entacapone Viatris tablet with the next levodopa dose.

-Do not discontinue treatment with Entacapona Viatris unless your doctor instructs you to do so.
-When discontinuing, your doctor may need to adjust the dose of other medications for Parkinson's disease.
-Sudden discontinuation of treatment with Entacapona Viatris and other Parkinson's disease medications may cause unwanted side effects.
-See section 2 of this leaflet “Warnings and precautions”.
+Do not stop taking Entacapone Viatris unless your doctor tells you to.
+When stopping, it is possible that your doctor will need to adjust the dose of the other medicines for treating Parkinson's disease.
+Abruptly stopping treatment with Entacapone Viatris and other medicines for treating Parkinson's disease may cause unwanted side effects.
+See section 2 of this leaflet "Warnings and precautions".

 Consult your doctor if you experience any of the following side effects:

-• The Malignant Neuroleptic Syndrome (MNS) is a rare severe reaction to medications used in the treatment of nervous system disorders and may occur when these medications are suddenly stopped or interrupted.
-It is characterized by rigidity, muscle spasms, tremors, agitation, confusion, coma, increased body temperature, tachycardia, and unstable blood pressure.
+• Neuroleptic Malignant Syndrome (NMS) is a rare but serious reaction to medicines used in the treatment of nervous system disorders and may occur when these medicines are stopped or interrupted abruptly.
+It is characterized by stiffness, muscle spasms, tremors, agitation, and confusion, coma, increased body temperature, tachycardia, and unstable blood pressure.

-• A rare severe muscle disorder (rhabdomyolysis) that causes pain, abnormal sensitivity to touch and pressure, and muscle weakness, and may lead to kidney problems.
+• A rare, severe muscle disorder (rhabdomyolysis) that causes pain, abnormal sensitivity to touch and pressure, and weakness of the muscles, and may lead to kidney problems.

-• Inability to resist the urge to perform an action that could be harmful, which may include:
+• Inability to resist the impulse to perform an action that could be harmful, may include:

 • Alteration or increase in sexual desire and behavior of great concern to you or others, such as increased libido.

-• Binge eating (eating large amounts of food in a short period of time) or compulsive eating (eating more food than normal and more than needed to satisfy hunger).
+• Binge eating (eating large amounts of food in a short period) or compulsive eating (eating more food than normal and more than necessary to satisfy hunger).

-Consult your doctor if you experience any of these behaviors; your doctor will assess how to manage or reduce these symptoms.
+Consult your doctor if you experience any of these behaviors; the doctor will assess how to manage or reduce these symptoms.

-• Heart attack (symptoms include chest pain that may feel like it's traveling to other parts of the body, such as the left arm, jaw, and neck; shortness of breath, anxiety, dizziness, nausea, or vomiting.
-This is a rare side effect (may affect 1 in 100 people)
+• Heart attack (symptoms include chest pain that may feel like it is traveling to other parts of the body, such as the left arm, jaw, and neck; shortness of breath, anxiety, feeling of dizziness, and nausea or vomiting.
+This is an uncommon side effect (may affect up to 1 in 100 people)

-• Colitis (inflammation of the colon) or hepatitis (inflammation of the liver) with yellowing of the skin and the white part of the eyes.
-The frequency of these side effects is unknown (cannot be estimated from available data)
+• Colon inflammation (colitis, symptoms include prolonged or persistent diarrhea) or liver inflammation (hepatitis) with yellowing of the skin and the white part of the eyes.
+The frequency of these side effects is unknown (cannot be estimated from the available data)

 Other side effects: